florianoberti/cloud-computing/README.md

 warning : if you have an 404 error or other types of error just add this line to the following directory:

 127.0.0.1 SportMarket into etc/hosts
+If you are using windows this file is located at windows/system32/drivers/etc/hosts